Skip to content

 Polenta

-It is essentially the Italian version of the southern classic, grits.
-This polenta recipe is made from cornmeal; That’s it.
+It is essentially the Italian version of the Southern classic grits.
 The cornmeal used in this dish is a different breed of corn cut differently, so it’s not a perfect 1-to-1 comparison.
-However, the flavor profiles are very similar, and the method is just about the same.
+However, the flavor profiles are very similar, and the method is similar.
+It can be served hot or cooled until it becomes firm.
+Then, cut it into triangles or squares and fry them.

 How to Make Polenta

-It starts with caramelizing up some chopped yellow onion and finely minced garlic cloves in a small amount of olive oil in a 6 or 8-quart pot.
-This can take up to 10 minutes or so but will be well worth it when it comes to the result.
+1. It starts by caramelizing chopped yellow onion and finely minced garlic cloves in a small amount of olive oil in a 6—or 8-quart pot.
+This can take up to 10 minutes, but the result will be well worth it.

-Once the onions and garlic are brown in a medium-size pot in olive oil, add the chicken stock and bring it to a boil over medium-high heat.
+2. Once the onions and garlic are brown, add the chicken stock to a medium-sized pot in olive oil and boil over medium-high heat.

 step by step procedures to make creamy polenta